instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+# Sep 27 Summary:
+- Good news: the audio now works on the robot's side -- do we need this?
+Should the audio only work on the client's side?
+Investigate that further.

+# Sep 25 Meeting notes:
+- Check with Alia Waleed on last semester's codebase for network connection
+- Completed the Raspberry Pi setup on the computer
+- Merged pull request
+- Continue with debugging and meet in two weeks

 # Sep 24 Summary:
 - In webrtc.js there indeed was a line (75) that never asked for microphone permission!
 I will toggle the audio to true and see what happens.
   - Created a pull request with changes -> ask Michael to invite me as a collaborator to the repository.
 Otherwise, I am unable to test the changes.